mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/configuration/configuration-parameters/index.md

 Controls whether the Admin Router authorization cache is enabled.

 *   `adminrouter_auth_cache_enabled: false` (default) Every authorization check Admin Router performs will load the user's permissions from the IAM.
-*   `adminrouter_auth_cache_enabled: true` Admin Router will cache the user's permissions for 5s after performing an authorization check.
+*   `adminrouter_auth_cache_enabled: true` Admin Router will cache the user's permissions for 5 seconds after performing an authorization check.

 ### agent_list
 A YAML nested list (`-`) of IPv4 addresses to your [private agent](/1.10/overview/concepts/#private-agent-node) host names.